jtscott/hass-config/README.md

 # My Home Assistant Configuration
-Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/) on an RPi3.
+Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/) on a RPi3.
 Note that Netatmo Welcome, Withings, and Roomba devices have custom scripts for their integration.

 ## Requirements
 - Install jq 1.5 manually.
 RPi raspian jessie repos have old versions that have a bug accessing the last item in an array.
 Needed for withings scripts.